The Importance of a CISO

 Why Should You Get Certified in Cybersecurity?

 The importance of cybersecurity is more evident now than ever before.
 As our world becomes increasingly connected, the need for individuals knowledgeable in information security increases.
-EC-Council provides training and certification programs that equip individuals with the skills they need to protect our digital infrastructure.
+EC-Council provides Online Cyber security degrees, training, and certification programs that equip individuals with the skills they need to protect our digital infrastructure.
 Get started in your cybersecurity training today.

 Security Magazine.
 (2021, November 24). | 45% of companies do not employ a CISO. https://www.securitymagazine.com/articles/96597-45-of-companies-do-not-employ-a-ciso